 Rhine River Cruises

-Our recommended Rhine river cruises are the best way to explore the mighty Rhine.
+Onboard cruises on the Rhine, you can expect to glide along this magnificent waterway on world-class vessels, designed for the discerning traveller, as you’re transported through spectacular landscapes and centuries of history.
 Sail from the clear lakes and towering mountains of Switzerland to the fairytale castles and terraced vineyards of the Rhine Valley.
-Journey from Amsterdam to Basel through the scenic Middle Rhine and past the famous Lorelei Rock, or choose an itinerary that explores the pretty meandering River Moselle.
+Journey from Amsterdam to Basel through the scenic Middle Rhine and past the famous Lorelei Rock, and moor in the heart of picturesque riverside towns like lively Rudesheim, and visit historic cities such as Cologne and Strasbourg.

 Special OfferExclusive Fly-Cruise Package Price from £2499pp